ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   * No medical complications
   * Clinically well and alert

-:underline:`Treatment of children with SAM in OTP`
+Treatment of children with SAM in OTP

 - Admit in OTP (outpatient) programme
 - Treatment and care are provided at home with weekly follow-up visits at a nearby health facility.
 - Give routine medications.
-- OTP non-responder definition: Does not reach the SAM discharge criteria after 16 weeks (4 months) in treatment.
+-

-:underline:`3.
-Classify SAM with medical complications`
+:underline:`Classify SAM with medical complications`

 * Any grade of bilateral pitting oedema (+, ++, +++) OR
 * WHZ < -3 zscore OR
 * Presence of any medical complications (see guideline for full list)

-:underline:`Treatment of children with SAM in SC`
+Treatment of children with SAM in SC

 - Admit to SC (inpatient)
 - Give antibiotics